 If you are taking 3 credits of campus-based courses or more, you are required to have health insurance.
 The Student Health Insurance Plan is automatically billed to students who qualify in this way.
 It is your responsibility to purchase AND ENROLL in the insurance OR waive out of it.
+Domestic students who receive health insurance from their internships may choose to waive the student insurance plan.
 If you have not yet waived out or enrolled in a purchased policy, the Health Insurance Plan has been emailing you.
 Please review the insurance emails carefully and follow those directions.
 Email studentinsurance@ecu.edu with questions.